22.12.2024 valid documentation

 The statistical unit of universities’ research staff is composed of individuals of whose working time more than 10 per cent concerns research and to the universities' average personnel situation for the year.
 The data are produced by combining the department-specific personnel data provided by universities with the wage and salary data provided by the Confederation of Finnish Industries.
 Of the personnel working in departments engaged in research, researchers refer to persons with a researcher career stage defined in the personnel data of the Ministry of Education and Culture.
 This personnel includes doctoral school students, postdoctoral researchers, university lecturers, professors and research directors and fee-paid teachers.
 Other R&D personnel include research support staff and IT staff as well as, based on service, a few occupational titles without a researcher career stage.
 Classifications into personnel groups are made based on data on occupational titles.
 The R&D personnel of universities consists entirely of researchers and occupational titles defined as other R&D personnel.
 Educational data for the staff is obtained primarily from Statistics Finland’s data on completed education and degrees for the statistical year.

-A department is considered to be engaged in research if the discipline researched has been determined for at least part of the staff.
+A department is considered to be engaged in research if the discipline researched has been determined for at least part of the reseachers.
 Usually, units of this kind also receive external research money, but they can also operate solely on the basis of basic funding.
 Administrative offices, libraries, language centres and training schools, for example, are not units engaged in research, even if data on a discipline were detailed for some of their staff.

 R&D in full-time equivalents